As an Amazon Associate I earn from qualifying purchases.

 The Smart Weight ACE110 was the very first scale I purchased for our eBay business.
 Before that, we had trekked to the post office every day after work so we could ship out all of our packages.

 I always told Kirstie that we would buy a “better” higher capacity scale when we wore this one out.
 One day, someone (it was me) stepped on the screen and crushed the display.
-Instead of ordering a larger more industrial type scale, I found ourselves reordering the H-Series.
+Instead of ordering a larger more industrial-type scale, I found ourselves reordering the H-Series.

 This is the most bulletproof scale I have ever used that comes in such a compact package.
 You get all the durability of an industrial scale that can easily fit on your home office desk.
 As an added bonus, it comes with wall mounting hardware for the detached readout and can either be plugged in or run on batteries.

 - Durability: Our first scale lasted 3 years with absolutely no issues until it got stepped on.
-2 days after we got the new scale I spilled water all of the screen which caused some really erratic weights.
+2 days after we got the new scale I spilled water all over the screen which caused some really erratic weights.
 An hour later though it had dried out and worked perfectly again.
 The scale feels quality!

 - Plug & Play: You can take this scale out of the box and be weighing items within a minute.
-No calibration needed.
+No calibration is needed.

 - Detached Screen: A detached screen is absolutely necessary on a shipping scale.
 Otherwise the box you’re weighing covers up the readout and you end up doing gymnastics to try and see the weight.